FedDAF: Federated Domain Adaptation Using Model Functional Distance: Experiments

 \subsubsection{Parameter Analysis}

 In this section, we analyze the effect of different values of the Gompertz function's parameter ($\mu$) on the performance of our proposed FedDAF.
-To this end, we conduct further experiments with $\mu \in \{-10, -5, -1, 0, 1, 5, 10\}$ on the FDA setting of the CIFAR10 dataset with level of data scarcity = 0.05.
-The results of these experiments are recorded in Table~\ref{tab:parameter_analysis}.
+To this end, we conduct further experiments with $\mu \in \{-10, -5, -1, 0, 1, 5, 10\}$ on the FDA setting of the CIFAR-10 dataset with a data scarcity level of 0.05.
+The results of these experiments are recorded in Table~\ref{tab:3}.
 From this table, it can be seen that FedDAF performs better with $\mu = 5$ when the degree of domain shift is comparatively higher.
 For lower degrees of domain shift, FedDAF performs well with $\mu = 1$.
+This behavior is consistent with Proposition~\ref{prop:monotonicity}, since $\mu < 0$ reverses the sign of $d\alpha/d\theta$, causing the aggregation weight to increase with gradient-field dissimilarity rather than similarity --- the opposite of the intended mechanism.